seamplex/feenox/examples/basic.md

-# Computing the derivative of a function as a UNIX filter
+# Computing the derivative of a function as a Unix filter

-This example illustrates how well FeenoX integrates into the UNIX philosophy.
+This example illustrates how well FeenoX integrates into the Unix philosophy.
 Let's say one has a function $f(t)$ as an ASCII file with two columns and one wants to compute the derivative $f'(t)$.
 Just pipe the function file into this example's input file `derivative.fee` used